 You won’t find many guests with attitudes either.
 Instead, On The Record is all about the music and having a good time together.

-OTR is not the right club for you if you want to hear electronic music or see a top-name DJ at a mega-club.
+OTR is not a good choice for you if you want to hear electronic music or see a top-name DJ.
 But, if you’re like me and want a fantastic party atmosphere that’s different from other nightclubs, then I think you’ll enjoy On The Record.

-The club’s LA vibe and smaller size make for a much more intimate clubbing experience.
+The LA vibe and smaller size make for a much more intimate clubbing experience.
 And you can’t beat the table pricing either.
-I also love all of the different spaces and things to do inside the club.
+I also love all of the different spaces and things to do inside.

 If there’s anything negative to say, it’s that the location of the main room’s dance floor isn’t ideal.
 For instance, it’s connected to the living room, and so you’ll have people walking between the two rooms and using the dance floor as a walkway.